manenko/cassander/README.md

 ### Deserializing `SessionConfig` from a TOML file

-To utilize this feature, update your application's `Cargo.toml` to include necessary dependencies:
+Update your application's `Cargo.toml` to include necessary dependencies and enable Cassander's `serde` feature:

 ```toml
 [dependencies]